bigrobsf/websocket-chat/README.md

 * Node.js
 * A compatible browser.
 This has been tested on recent versions of Chrome, Safari, and Firefox for OS X.

+Install two npm packages from the command line:

+* npm install websocket
+* npm install nodemon

+Nodemon is a package that will automate restarting your server after each edit.
+Trust me, you'll appreciate it!

 ## Technology

 **Node.js** is an open-source, cross-platform JavaScript runtime environment for developing tools and applications.
 The runtime environment uses the Google V8 engine (built for Google Chrome) to interpret JavaScript.
 Node.js has an event-driven architecture that is non-blocking and supports asynchronous input/output.
 It seeks to optimize throughput and scalability, which makes it ideal for building web servers and real-time web applications such as chat apps and browser games.